 Mucyo

-Mucyo is a Rwandan / French contemporary Visual Artist who graduated from the Paris 8 University in Fine Arts.
+Mucyo is a contemporary Rwandan/French visual artist who graduated from the University of Paris 8 in Fine Arts.

-During the same period, he got more intimate with the universe of street art through influential graffiti artists from the Parisian scene.
+During this same period, he discovered the world of street art in a more intimate way through influential graffiti artists of the Parisian scene.

-From then on, he has created pictorial experiences by drawing inspiration from urban art and African culture.
-With an incisive and percussive graphic design, he draws faces, moments of life, personalities on dark fabrics, burned by bleach, accentuating their “vintage” quality.
+From then on, he made his pictorial experiments inspired by urban art and African culture.
+In an incisive and striking graphic style, he draws faces, moments of life, personalities on dark fabrics, burned by bleach, accentuating the “Vintage” effect

-By creating my own unique, non-repeatable world, I can influence the direction, the movement of the burn … but never predefine it.
-Contrary to painting or the addition of extra elements for more emotion, my process is to burn the fabric and to remove the color and material in order to create the very emotion.”
+Creating his own unique, non-repeatable universe: I can influence the direction, the movement of the burn… but never predefine it.
+Unlike painting or adding external elements to create an emotion, I burn the fabric, I remove the color, the material to create the emotion.

 I burn the dark side to bring out its light.
 My work is a mix of abstract and figurative (...)
 The goal is to leave a mark that must captivate the viewer's eye in an instant (...) making it a source of questioning.